 The one thing that you won’t want to forget is the sunscreen when you explore outside all day.
 It can get a little chilly in the evenings, but that won’t matter if you’re not feeling up to the concerts or parties because your skin was left unprotected!

-How to Plan for a Budapest Trip in August
+How to Plan for a Trip to Budapest in August

 You will want to bring along lightweight clothing for your August trip to Budapest.
 The weather is slowly transitioning toward autumn, but the heat is still going to be in the air.
 Cold nights can happen in the summer, so it helps to have a jacket available if you’re going to one of the pool parties that last deep into the night.